How to Overcome Procrastination with a 3 Pronged Attack

 You have 3 ways to tackle your procrastination and the ball is in your court.

 Let me know your procrastination story in the comments below.
-Also, if you have any application or reading material suggestions, I’m all ears.
+Also, if you have any applications or reading material suggestions, I’m all ears.